Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_13.md

 ![](media/03029.png){ #fig:03029 width=75% }

-\"Cat-eye\" tubes were never accurate enough to be equipped with a graduated scale as is the case with CRT\'s and electromechanical meter movements, but they served well as null detectors in bridge circuits, and as signal strength indicators in radio tuning circuits.
+\"Cat-eye\" tubes were never accurate enough to be equipped with a graduated scale as is the case with CRT's and electromechanical meter movements, but they served well as null detectors in bridge circuits, and as signal strength indicators in radio tuning circuits.
 An unfortunate limitation to the \"cat-eye\" tube as a null detector was the fact that it was not directly capable of voltage indication in both polarities.

 ## Microwave tubes{ #sec:xtocid157067010 }